 It's hard to believe these days, but in the early 1980s most boat builders were still building power boats that had evolved only slightly from the early days of fiberglass boat building in the 1960s.
 In those days plugs were typically built of wood and curves were few and not much more than you could bend into some thin plywood.
 In other words, most power boats were pretty boxy.
 That is why when drawings of the Trojan's radical new 10 Meter express appeared in a spring 1980 issue of Boating magazine many American boat builders gasped.
-A couple actually called the magazine's editorial offices complaining that touting such a design "as the wave of the future" would only make their squared off boats obsolete, and, by the way, they were cancelling their advertising.
+A couple actually called the magazine's editorial offices complaining that touting such a design "as the wave of the future" would only make their squared off boats obsolete, and, by the way, they were canceling their advertising.
 As the saying goes, the rest was history.
 If you would like to find an old boat that is cheap to buy but has contemporary styling, the place to start looking is with the Trojan 10 Meter.
 Dozens of them are on the market from $18k to $40k.

-The Trojan 10 Meter debuted the summer of 1980 and set the U.S. boating market on its ear with Harry Schoell's European styling both topside and down below.
+The Trojan 10 Meter debuted in 1980 with Harry Schoell's European styling both topside and down below.

 There are a lot more things to commend the Trojan 10 Meter beyond the fact that you can pick one up cheaply.
-At 13' the boat was relatively beamy for its day, and its Harry Schoell-designed "Delta Conic" hull has proved itself over the years repeatedly on different models and different brands.
+At 13' - the boat was relatively beamy for its day, and its Schoell-designed "Delta Conic" hull has proved itself over the years repeatedly on different models and different brands.
 It is stable and rides well.
 Designer-inventor Schoell has always been known for being on the cutting edge of development.

 Harry Schoell today -- 30 years after he designed the 10 Meter